We offer our students a varied and lively programme of activities, with over 50 ideas to choose from and something to suit all interests.

 LINKS WITH THE ROUNDHOUSE We encourage students to participate in the music, drama, and media courses offered by the Roundhouse after school, at weekends and during the holidays.
 Free music and circus skills clubs run at the Roundhouse each week for Haverstock students and are a great way for students to develop their skills and gain confidence in a new environment.

-The extra-curricular programme is available at the start of each term via Haverstock News, by clicking on the link below or as a booklet from the school office.
+The co-curricular programme is available at the start of each term via Haverstock News, by clicking on the link below or as a booklet from the school office.